creativelifeform/three-nebula/README.md

 ## Features

 - Perfect compatibility with [`three@r106`](https://github.com/mrdoob/three.js)
-- The ability to instantiate `three-nebula` particle systems from JSON objects using the static `System.fromJSON` method
+- The ability to instantiate `three-nebula` particle systems from JSON objects using the static `System.fromJSONAsync` method
 - The ability to create particle systems from sprites as well as 3D meshes
 - Many kinds of particle behaviours and initializers